Blog

 Post grid on the left and Media grid on the right

 The difference between post and media grids, not to mention parameters, are grid item templates you will choose.
-Post grids will focus on redirecting visitors from your grid to posts or custom posts you will display and you will need to set link parameters in your grid item template to introduce such option.
-In the media grid the case is different as you will want your visitors to enlarge images which will of course ask for different settings within your grid item template.
+Post grids will focus on redirecting visitors from your grid to posts or custom posts you will display and you will need to set link parameters in your grid item template to introduce such an option.
+In the media grid, the case is different as you will want your visitors to enlarge images which will of course ask for different settings within your grid item template.

-Grid Builder, Woo Commerce and More
+Grid Builder, Woo Commerce, and More

 If you are dealing with e-commerce on your WordPress website you can benefit from Grid Builder as well.
-Once you have both plugins WPBakery Page Builder and Woo Commerce installed you will instantly notice Woo Commerce related content element appear within your Grid Builder element menu.
+Once you have both plugins WPBakery Page Builder and Woo Commerce installed you will instantly notice Woo Commerce related content elements appear within your Grid Builder element menu.

 Not to mention Woo Commerce there is another plugin that is widely popular and is fully compatible with WPBakery Page Builder Grid Builder.
 We are talking about Advanced Custom Fields (ACF).
 Using ACF in Grid Builder will allow you quickly add data from your ACF fields into grid item templates to display custom dynamic content.